-As an Assistant Professor I am a scientific member at the Department of Computer Science in Hamedan University of Technology.
+I am an Assistant Professor at the School of Computer Science, University of Nottingham, UK.

 My main research interest is the application of computer simulation to study human-centric complex adaptive systems.
 I am a strong advocate of Object Oriented Agent-Based Social Simulation.
 This is a novel and highly interdisciplinary research field, involving disciplines like Social Science, Economics, Psychology, Operations Research, Geography, and Computer Science.
 My current research focusses on Urban Sustainability and I am a co-investigator in several related projects and a member of the university’s “Sustainable and Resilient Cities” Research Priority Area management team.

 I am Professor in Computational Resilience Economics at the University of Twente (the Netherlands), which I joined in 2010.
 In September 2017 I also joined University of Technology Sydney (Australia) as Professor of Computational Economic Modeling working with spatial simulation models to study socioeconomic impacts of disasters and emergence of resilience across scales.
 I was honored to be elected as a Member of the De Jonge Akademie of the Royal Dutch Academy of Sciences (DJA/ KNAW in 2016) and of Social Sciences Council (SWR/KNAW in 2017).
 From 2009 to 2015 I have been working part-time as an economist at Deltares – the leading Dutch knowledge institute in the field of water management – specializing in economics of climate change, with focus on floods and droughts management.